lexie-kaia/Nettube/README.md

 **Table of contents**

-1. Learning and development Notes
+1. Setting up a Node.js development environment
 2. Creating a web server with Expressjs
+3. Implementing MVC pattern
+4. Manipulating MongoDB Atlas with Mongoose
+5. Refactoring and error handling
-3. ...
+6. ...

 <br/>